noviceGuru/paperclip-habit-tracker/README.md

 From `Atomic Habits` by `James Clear`

-# Stack and run localy
+# Stack and run locally
 I used `React` with `Vite`, `Tailwind` and deployed it with `gh-pages` package.

 ## To run locally